brillout/wildcard-api/docs/rpc.template.md

 };
 ~~~

-Achieving the same using schema operations:
+Achieving the same using schema queries:

 ~~~js
 export default markAllCompleted;